US STOCKS-Tech lifts S&P 500, Nasdaq; indexes post gains for quarter | Business

 US STOCKS-Tech lifts S&P 500, Nasdaq; indexes post gains for quarter

-The S&P 500 and Nasdaq rose on Wednesday, boosted by gains in technology shares, and the three major Wall Street indexes registered their fourth straight quarterly rise as investors looked forward to details of President Joe Biden's massive infrastructure plan.
+The S&P 500 and Nasdaq rose on Wednesday, boosted by gains in technology shares, and the three major Wall Street indexes registered their fourth straight quarterly rise as investors positioned themselves for President Joe Biden's massive infrastructure plan.

-Bets on a strong economic rebound supported Wall Street during the quarter even as investors got jittery about a retail trading frenzy, a spike in Treasury yields and a U.S. hedge fund going bust.
-On Wednesday, the benchmark S&P 500 came close to hitting 4,000 for the first time.
+Bets on a strong economic rebound supported Wall Street during the quarter even as jitters cropped up over GameStop and a retail trading frenzy, a spike in Treasury yields and a U.S. hedge fund going bust.
+On Wednesday, the benchmark S&P 500 reached an intra-day record high but stopped short of hitting 4,000 and pared gains late in the day.
 The S&P 500 technology index led sector gains, while the energy sector fell and was the weakest sector on the day.

-"The trend we're seeing today is investors rotating back into growth-oriented names that have gotten a little bit beaten up over the past few weeks or so due to underlying rotation toward the economic reopening stocks," said Michael Sheldon, chief investment officer at RDM Financial Group at Hightower.
+"The trend we're seeing today is investors rotating back into growth-oriented names that have gotten a little bit beaten up over the past few weeks or so due to underlying rotation toward the economic reopening stocks," said Michael Sheldon, chief investment officer at RDM Financial Group at Hightower in Westport, Connecticut.
 Some cyclical sectors could also be taking a breather from their rise because of recent strength in the dollar, he said.

 For the quarter, the Nasdaq underperformed the other two major indexes as investors swapped growth-oriented stocks with underpriced shares deemed to benefit most from a full economic reopening.
 High-flying tech names have been hit by a surge in U.S. 10-year bond yields.
 The Dow Jones Industrial Average fell 85.41 points, or 0.26%, to 32,981.55, the S&P 500 gained 14.34 points, or 0.36%, to 3,972.89 and the Nasdaq Composite added 201.48 points, or 1.54%, to 13,246.87.

-For the quarter, the Dow gained about 8%, the S&P 500 rose 6% and the Nasdaq increased 3%.
-For the month, the Dow added about 7%, the S&P 500 rose 4% and the Nasdaq gained just 0.4%.
-Biden's $3 trillion-$4 trillion infrastructure package will target traditional projects like roads and bridges alongside investments in the electric vehicle market.
+For the quarter, the Dow gained 7.8%, the S&P 500 rose 5.8% and the Nasdaq increased 2.8%.
+For the month, the Dow added about 6.6%, the S&P 500 rose 4.2% and the Nasdaq gained just 0.4%.
+Biden gave a much anticipated speech in the afternoon calling for a sweeping use of government power to reshape the world's largest economy and counter China's rise in a $2 trillion-plus proposal that has been met with swift political resistance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)